 Here are two overlays that we found that do a good job of showing the players and the map:

 This fantastic overlay is used by the adventurers on CaptainRoBear on Twitch.
 It does a pretty good job of showing all the names and telling you who the dungeon master is; the map is clear enough for everyone to see.
 Although it’s more detailed than most layout overlays, it’s clean and clutter-free.

 This overlay is used by the adventurers on TheQuelmarRealm on Twitch.
 The cool graphics are reminiscent of dark fantasy RPGs, which makes it interesting to look at while clearly showing who the DM and the players are.
 The map is the center image, so people can quickly look at it for reference when settings change.

 How to Design a D&D Overlay

-You can design a D&D Overlay using a graphic design program like Adobe Illustrator, GIMP, or Affinity Designer.
-Learn how to use the program and make the graphic where you can still showcase the various adventurers and map.
+Of course, you can design a D&D Overlay using a graphic design program like Adobe Illustrator, GIMP, or Affinity Designer.
+Learn how to use the program and make a graphic where you can showcase various adventurers and maps.

 When designing a DnD overlay, it might help if you download a premade one first even if they aren’t DnD-themed.
 The package’s graphics can guide you to the different formats and dimensions you need to create a complete Twitch overlay.